OblikStudio/kirby-entity-field/docs/README.md

 ### Toggle

 When the `toggle` option is enabled, the field form can be collapsed.
-The state is stored in `localStorage` for when the user navigates away from the page and back.
+The state is persisted in `localStorage` for when the user navigates away from the page and back.

-To enable it globally for all fields (instead of explicitly setting it in the blueprint for each field), add the following to your `site/config/config.php`:
+To enable this option globally for all fields (instead of explicitly setting it in the blueprint for each field), add the following to your `site/config/config.php`:

 ```php
 return [